ollegreen/ugly_neural_network/README.md

 # The Ugly Neural (Duckling) Network
 The idea of this repo is for my own selfish reason of: building a neural network from scratch.

-The code will prioritise to be understandable over efficiency.
+The code will prioritise to be understandable over being efficient.
 Basically explain and appreciate the core building blocks of a neural network.

 There are already a lot of neural networks out there that are efficiently written, and this will not be one of them.